The sum of a finite group of weights of a Hopf algebra: Introduction

-Thus, we now seek a ``Hopf-theoretic" analogue for the second orthogonality relation (which might involve only weights, and not all irreducible characters).
-Note that in general, a Hopf algebra might not have a nontrivial (sub)group of linear characters that is finite (for instance, $\mathfrak{Ug}$ for a complex nonabelian Lie algebra $\mfg$).
-However, if such subgroups do exist, then we try below, to evaluate the sum (i.e. the coefficient of each weight is $\dim \rho = 1$) of all the weights in them, at various elements of $H$.
+It is now natural to seek a ``Hopf-theoretic" analogue for the second orthogonality relation (which might involve only weights, and not all irreducible characters).
+Note that in general, a Hopf algebra might not have a nontrivial (sub)group of linear characters that is finite: for instance, $U(\mfg)$ for a complex Lie algebra $\mfg$.
+However, if such subgroups do exist, then we attempt to evaluate the sum of all weights in the subgroup (i.e., the coefficient of each weight is $\dim \rho = 1$), at various elements of $H$.
 For example, one may ask: does this sum always vanish at a nontrivial grouplike $g \in H$?

+This problem is also interesting from another perspective.
+Given a Hopf algebra $H$, it is interesting to seek connections between the representations of $H$ and those of $H^*$ (or, the comodules over $H^*$ and over $H$ respectively).
+A famous example where both of these come into play is the well-known formula due to Radford \cite{Rad} concerning the antipode.
+The setting of this paper is another such case: note that the weights of $H$ are precisely the one-dimensional representations of $H^*$ (or the group-like elements of $H^*$), while grouplike and skew-primitive elements in a Hopf algebra $H$ correspond to the $1$-dimensional and non-semisimple $2$-dimensional $H$-comodules (or $H^*$-modules) respectively.
+The present paper explores the interplay between these objects.